About Delia Smith

 In 1969 Delia became the cookery writer for the Daily Mirror's new magazine (where she met future husband Michael Wyn-Jones), and three years later began columns for the Evening Standard and the Radio Times.

 Her TV career began in 1973 with BBC series Family Fare and was followed by Delia's Cookery Course with its back-to-basics recipes, also available in print.
-Delia Smith's Summer Collection and her Winter Collection followed and, in 1998, the How to Cook series was broadcasted, he accompanying book being her most successful yet.
+Delia Smith's Summer Collection and her Winter Collection followed and, in 1998, the How to Cook series was broadcasted, the accompanying books being her most successful yet.

 Delia's other great passions is football and in November 1996 she became Director of Norwich City FC.